The coronavirus outbreak forced countries around the world, including the Schengen member states, to introduce travel restrictions and entry bans.

-The EU shut down its external borders in March 2020.
+The EU closed its external borders in March 2020.
 Non-EU citizens and residents were no longer allowed to enter the Schengen Area, although some exceptions applied.
 This was followed by the closure of internal Schengen borders, a step that is allowed by EU law only in times of emergency.

 Normally, there are no strong borders between Schengen countries.
 This means no customs or document checks when crossing an internal border.
-EU citizens and foreign nationals with a Schengen visa or, starting from 2022, an ETIAS permit usually can move freely across the Schengen Area.
+EU citizens and foreign nationals with a Schengen visa or, starting from 2022, an ETIAS permit can usually move freely across the Schengen Area.

 Germany was among the first to abolish border controls — specifically, at the border with Luxembourg on the 16th of May.